TheNewAttacker64/Serv.Jarbou3-Http/README.md

 # Install dependencies
 $ python3 , pip
 $ py -3 -m pip install -r Req.txt
+$ in order to change the drive you accesing use this parametre change_drive?drive=$Drive

 # Building the payload

 $ Replace the bot token And Chatid Cred in the file